helloukr/helloukr/mobile-en.md

 ---
 # {{ page.title }}

-All SIM cards in Switzerland need to be registered with a valid official identification document (passport, identification card).
-Drivers licenses are not accepted.
-Depending on the mobile provider, SIM cards for the contract may be charged CHF 40.-.

 ## Free Calls to Ukraine
 > Sunrise, Swisscom and Salt will temporarily cover the costs of calls to Ukraine and from Ukraine to Switzerland.
 The offer is limited in time, clarify the date.
 - [Free calls to Ukraine](https://www.blick.ch/wirtschaft/anrufe-und-roaming-kostenlos-swisscom-sunrise-und-salt-unterstuetzen-die-ukraine-id17279915.html)